the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 }
 ~~~~~~~

 For simplicity, we styled elements like label and input individually in the *src/App.css* file.
-However, in a real application it may be better to define these elements once in the *src/index.css* file globally.
+However, in a real application, it may be better to define these elements once in the *src/index.css* file globally.
 As React components are split into multiple files, sharing style becomes a necessity.
 After all, this is the basic usage of CSS in React.
 Without CSS extensions like Sass (Syntactically Awesome Style Sheets), styling can become more burdensome, though, because features like CSS nesting are not available in native CSS.

 ### Exercises:

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/CSS-in-React).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/react-modern-final...2021/CSS-in-React).
 * Read more about [CSS stylesheets in create-react-app](https://create-react-app.dev/docs/adding-a-stylesheet).
-  * Try to pass `className` prop from App to SearchForm component, either with the value `button_small` or `button_large` and use this as `className` for the button element.
+  * Try to pass `className` prop from App to SearchForm component, either with the value `button_small` or `button_large`, and use this as `className` for the button element.
 * Read more about [Sass in create-react-app](https://create-react-app.dev/docs/adding-a-sass-stylesheet) for taking advantage of more advanced CSS features like nesting.
 * Enable Sass in your create-react-app and start to use its features (e.g. nesting) in your CSS file.